FeatherCMS/feather-mail/README.md

 .package(url: "https://github.com/feathercms/feather-mail", from: "1.0.0"),
 ```

-and FeatherMail dependency to your target:
+and the `FeatherMail` dependency to your target:

 ```swift
 .product(name: "FeatherMail", package: "feather-mail"),